zawzawzaw/montigo/_notes/april 27.md

 //2. change all arrow buttons to circle arrow buttons

-3. make map interactive?  // don't do yet. might be removed...
+//3. make map interactive?  // don't do yet. might be removed...
+// - not needed anymore, this was removed.

 Home Psd